 1. Look out for problems as early as possible

-Think about the practical steps you need to take as early as possible.
-You must conduct effective due diligence, which is ‘the care a reasonable person should take before entering into a legal agreement’, as early as possible.
+You must conduct effective due diligence, which is ‘the care a reasonable person should take before entering into a legal agreement’.

-The employee being transferred is entitled to receive employee liability information from the outgoing employer.
-If the information isn’t collated and updated properly, you could be liable to pay a hefty penalty, set as a minimum of £500 per transferee.
+The transferee is entitled to receive employee liability information from their outgoing employer.
+If the information isn’t collated and updated properly, you could receive a minimum £500 penalty.

 3. Check who transfers